kadlecovak/buffer-overflow/README.md

 Instead of only presenting the final exploit, the repository documents the entire thought process behind the attack: from understanding the stack layout to constructing custom shellcode capable of executing arbitrary code.

-The objective is not simply to crash the application but to **gain control over the Instruction Pointer (EIP)** and redirect program execution toward attacker-controlled machine code located inside the vulnerable input buffer.
+The objective is to **gain control over the Instruction Pointer (EIP)** and redirect program execution toward attacker-controlled machine code located inside the vulnerable input buffer.

 The exploit launches: